Armavel44/iona-cats/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm lint`

+Runs the linter configuration for all project files.\
+If run with the :fix option will also fix all minor linter errors.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**